sdiehl/wiwinwlh/tutorial.md

      +----------------------- function
 ```

+A simple example of a function which adds to integers.

 ```haskell
 f :: Integer -> Integer -> Integer
 f x y = x + y
 ```

+And functions are capable of invoking other functions inside of their function
+bodies.

 ```haskell
 add :: Integer -> Integer -> Integer